unifem/docker-desktop/README.md

 ```
 This will download and run the Docker image and then launch your default web browser to show the desktop environment.
 The `-p` option is optional, and it instructs the Python script to pull and update the image to the latest version.

-To start in debugging mode, use the command
+To see additional options, use the command
 ```
-python numgeom_desktop.py -t debug -p
+python numgeom_desktop.py -h
 ```

 ### Running the Docker Image as Jupyter-Notebook Server